 1. Figure out where to shop: word of mouth and online.

-- If you look online, check out Psychology Today, which offers the ability to narrow down a search by location, insurance, etc. GoodTherapy.org also has listings for therapists and Open Path Psychotherapy Collective lists therapists who offer lower fee and sliding scale spots in their practices.
+- If you look online, check out Psychology Today, which offers the ability to narrow down a search by location, insurance, etc. GoodTherapy.org also has listings for therapists and Open Path Psychotherapy Collective lists counseling services at lower fee and sliding scale spots.

 2. Check out a therapist’s credentials.
 If you’re looking for a legit mental health professional, make sure they have at least a master’s degree in Counseling, Social Work, or Psychology.
 Credentialing isn’t the same for every state, so look into their continuing education and training.
 A license is something mental health professionals get that’s issued by the state.
 It’s a more stringent credential than a certification or registration, so make sure your therapist is licensed.
 If you have any questions about these things, please ask your counselor!
 They’ll probably talk your ear off about all the extra nerdy stuff they’ve done to get good at their jobs.

 ***A word on paying for therapy.
-Counseling isn’t exactly cheap, but it costs a hell of a lot less than spinning your wheels in buying a bunch of “magic bullets” that aren’t going to work in the long run (e.g. diets, booze, drugs, clothes, vacations).
+Counseling services aren’t exactly cheap, but they cost a hell of a lot less than spinning your wheels, buying a bunch of “magic bullets” that aren’t going to work in the long run (e.g. diets, booze, drugs, clothes, vacations).
 Your investment in yourself is long term.
 Your new clothes, the week of vacation, the high…they’re all temporary and only help you feel better for a short time.
 Figure out the cost of all that one-time stuff and use that money to go to counseling.
 When therapy is a priority and when it’s working, you probably won’t miss the short-lived things you once spent on.

 6. Read their content and see if you like the vibe.
 I’ve read waaaaay too many clinical sounding Psychology Today and website profiles.
 (That’s a problem therapists need to work on).
-Once you get through all the therapist-y words (or maybe they aren’t there–yay!), see how you feel about that person.
+Once you get through all the therapist-y words (or maybe there aren’t any–yay!), see how you feel about that person.
 Do they have good qualifications?
 Do they work on the issues you want to work on?
-Do they sound like someone who would be engaging and able to help you?
+Do they sound like someone engaging and able to help you?
 If so, then……

 7. Take them up on a phone consultation.
 If they don’t do phone or in-person consults, email them to see if that would be possible.
 It’s one thing to read about someone online and quite another to hear them talk or sit with them in the same room.
 See if you like the way they sound or what they have to say about therapy.
 The call is just as much about you interviewing them as them getting to see if you’re a good match.